 · Having a goal in mind,

-· Having determination that a goal can be reached
+· Having the determination that a goal can be reached

-· And a plan on how to reach each goals.
+· And a plan on how to reach each goal.

 Hope changes lives.
 No matter what the winds of the moment, we can deal with suffering or defeat while seeking out hope in our daily life.
 The positive psychology movement Rick Snyder believed in, “has helped to demystify hope and forgiveness for the world. “ Thanks to this body of work, we have much better tools to apply to our lives and those we touch each day.